Sfera Ebbasta: Collaborations and Famoso (2018–present)

-Alongside the musical project Sfera released the documentary of the same name, exclusively on Prime Video, which shows some anecdotes of his musical growth and the making-of the new album.
+Alongside the musical project Sfera Ebbasta released the documentary of the same name, exclusively on Prime Video, which shows some anecdotes of his musical growth and the making-of the new album.

-On 28 October he released the first single "Bottiglie Privè", the unique which is produced by his producer Charlie Charles, who is executive producer of the entire album.
+On 28 October, he released the first single "Bottiglie Privè", the unique which is produced by his producer Charlie Charles, who is executive producer of the entire album.

-With the release of Famoso, a collaboration with the famous American fast food restaurant chain KFC has been announced.
+With the release of Famoso, a collaboration with the famous American fast food restaurant chain KFC was announced.

-In July 2021, his collaboration with Italian rapper Blanco titled "Mi fai impazzire" ("You drive me crazy") peaked at #1 on the Italian singles chart, giving him his 18th number one single, and at today is certified seventh platinum by FIMI.
+In July 2021, his collaboration with Italian rapper Blanco titled "Mi fai impazzire" ("You drive me crazy") peaked at #1 on the Italian singles chart, giving him his 18th number one single, and is certified seventh platinum by FIMI.

-Controversy
+Personal life

-In January 2019, an investigation was opened against him for "instigation to the use of drugs" by the Pescara Public Prosecutor's Office, following a complaint by senators Lucio Malan and Massimo Mallegni from political party "Forza Italia".
+In January 2019, an investigation was opened against him for "instigation to the use of drugs" by the Pescara Public Prosecutor's Office, following a complaint by senators Lucio Malan and Massimo Mallegni from the political party Forza Italia.